Close

 Programs are designed for Maryville College students to have an opportunity to study abroad at minimum cost, and for a variety of durations.

 Students may choose to study abroad for a semester on a Maryville College Bilateral or ISEP Exchange or an ISEP-Direct program.
-Student can also choose to study abroad during the summer for 4-8 weeks, or for a January Term for 2-3 weeks.
+Students can also choose to study abroad during the summer for 4-8 weeks, or during May Term for 2-3 weeks.

 Through Maryville College study abroad programs you have access to over 160 study sites in Africa, Asia, Canada, Europe, Latin America, and the South Pacific.